Students

 The one thing I appreciate most about the Pleasantville Psychology Department has been the passion the faculty have for their profession and for the subjects they teach.
 To learn from professors like Catherine Morrison, PhD, and Nikita Krishnan, PhD, who are so knowledgeable about their subjects and excited to teach, was such a privilege, especially because they inspired curiosity in me about topics I had not previously been interested in.
 Professor Jennaleigh Iseman, PhD, was also an invaluable source of support and encouragement in both my exploration of counseling styles and journey toward finding my individual counseling identity.

-I decided to return to Pace for my master’s degree not only because I already loved Pace, but also the positive feedback about the MS in Mental Health Counseling program from trusted people in my life.
+I decided to return to Pace for my master’s degree not only because I already loved Pace, but also because of positive feedback about the MS in Mental Health Counseling program from trusted people in my life.
 To this day, I have nothing but rave reviews about the program.

 What other activities and organizations have you been involved with as a student?